Completed research

 Project partner: Energie Steiermark GmbH

-Employees: Project manager: Prof. Dr Clemens Mader; employee: Mag.
+Staff: Project leader: Prof. Dr Clemens Mader; Staff member: Mag.
 Marlene Mader

-Description: With the study "Electromobility in Styria", RCE Graz-Styria presents the results of a comprehensive online survey on the topic of electromobility in Styria with a focus on e-bikes, which was carried out in 2011 in cooperation with Energie Steiermark.
-The aim was to analyse the potential and views of e-bikes, particularly in rural areas, and to create user profiles of e-bikers.
-Three different target groups were surveyed: Styrian municipalities, already active e-bikers and people who could imagine using an e-bike.
-From the end of February to mid-April 2011, a total of 381 people took part in the survey online.
-At the end of May 2011, a workshop was held with participants in this study and other interested parties, where the initial results of the study were presented, reflected upon and discussed: 1) E-bikes are replacing cars, particularly for distances of up to 10 kilometres, 2) The batteries are almost exclusively charged at home, 3) Around two-thirds of the people surveyed use an e-bike.)
-Around two thirds of those surveyed would like to see an improvement in cycle paths as the most important infrastructure measure, 4) Secure parking spaces are also a concern, especially for e-bikers who live in cities or peripheral urban areas, 5) Almost 90% of municipalities support the private purchase of an e-bike.
+Description: With the study “Electromobility in Styria”, RCE Graz-Styria presents the results of a comprehensive online survey on the topic of electromobility in Styria, with a focus on e-bikes, which was conducted in 2011 in cooperation with Energie Steiermark.
+The aim was to identify the potential and attitudes towards e-bikes, particularly in rural areas, and to create user profiles of e-bike riders.
+Three different target groups were surveyed: Styrian municipalities, existing e-bike users, and people who could envisage using an e-bike.
+From late February to mid-April 2011, a total of 381 people took part in the online survey.
+At the end of May 2011, a workshop was held with participants in this study and interested parties, where the initial findings of the study were presented, reflected upon and discussed: 1.)
+E-bikes replace the car, particularly for journeys of up to 10 km, 2.)
+Batteries are charged almost exclusively at home, 3.)
+Around two-thirds of those surveyed would like to see improved cycle paths as the most important infrastructure measure, 4.)
+Secure parking spaces are also a concern, particularly for e-bike users living in cities or on the outskirts of towns, 5.)
+Almost 90% of local authorities support the private purchase of an e-bike

 Funding: EU Lifelong Learning Programme